 The Silver Kiss by Annette Curtis Klause (for teens)

 Before there was the Twilight Series…there was The Silver Kiss.
-I’m pretty sure I checked out this book so many times from my library that I wore out their copy all by myself.
+When I was a teen, I’m pretty sure I checked out this book so many times from my library that I wore out their copy all by myself.
 It’s kind of got a bit of a punk vibe.
 The platinum-haired protagonist will remind you of The Lost Boys.
 The novel examines friendship in the face of a parent’s terminal diagnosis.
 Plenty of macabre, without the over-the-top angst or gore.
-Give it a try for a different spin on the vampire genre.
+Give it a try for a different spin on the vampire romance.

 The Wolves in the Walls by Neil Gaiman (for kids and families)